MihirRavitej/enricher/README.md

-# Facebook Contact Enricher (derive phone number and email id of agents by name and dealership)
+# Facebook Contact Enricher - Derive phone number and email id of agents by name and dealership

 ## Files
 - `fb_contact_enricher.py`: Playwright-based script to find public phone/email on Facebook pages for each agent.